ArthurClemens/polythene/packages/polythene-tabs/README.md

 }, tabButtons)
 ~~~

-Each tab is converted to a [Button](../polythene-button).
-The button options can be set with `tabsOpts`.

-For example to disable the ripple (ink) effect:
+To set all button options at once, use `tabsOpts`.
+For example to disable the ripple (ink) effect on all buttons:

 ~~~javascript
 const myTabs = m(tabs, {